Emphasis techniques

 Make less important items subordinates

-The careful selection of adjectives is essential.
+The careful selection of adjectives is essential (focus on careful)

-Selecting adjectives carefully is essential.
+Selecting adjectives carefully is essential (focus on selecting)

 Share or relate to the subject